randy3k/AlignTab/README.md

  * All columns are left-justified.
  * A space is added after each column.
  * All matched delimiters are aligned.
+- Don't use capturing parenthese, use non-capturing parenthese `(?:regex)`.

 <img src="https://github.com/randy3k/AlignTab/raw/master/aligntab.gif">